 - Dental cavities may be present with self-induced vomiting

 - Depression may be present in addition to the eating disorder

 - Most individuals with anorexia nervosa refuse to recognize that they have an eating disorder (denial)

 One specific cause of anorexia has not been pinpointed.
-It seems to be a combination of factors inlcuding family factors, perfectionist personality, and social pressures.
-Anorexia is most commonly seen in adolescent and young adult caucasian women.
+It seems to be a combination of factors including family factors, perfectionist personality, and social pressures.
+Anorexia is most commonly seen in adolescent and young adult Caucasian women.

 - Binge eating

 - Overachieving behavior

 Treatment includes treating physical conditions, and breaking up the binge purge cycle.
 This may be done through medications, behavior change techniques, and/or therapy.